 Our aim is to help offset the rigours of a busy games schedule by giving our aspiring athletes physical capacities to complement their sport skills development.
 This not only supports performance but crucially helps prevent overuse injuries that are rife amongst physically active adolescents.
 Pupils on the High Performance Programme will also be educated on important topics such as nutrition, body management, recovery, mental skills and habit formation.

-Woodlands Fitness Centre – Our eco-friendly, purpose-built facility provides a light and airy space which serves both sports club members as well as being an area for both strength and conditioning and rehabilitation.
+Woodlands Fitness Centre – Our eco-friendly, purpose-built facility provides a light and airy space for strength and conditioning and rehabilitation.
 It is fully equipped with cardiovascular equipment (treadmills, bikes and cross-trainers), physiotherapy room, a range of selectorised, disc loaded and pulley resistance machines, as well as an array of specialist free-weight equipment including free weight benches, performance racks, and lifting platforms together with Olympic discs.